ColinSidberry/Pinterest/README.md

 3. **Backend and Data Management**
    - Migrate to Firestore for content storage instead of public folder
-   - Implement better guarding for protected routes
    - Design and implement microservices architecture for increased scalability
    - Improve logging with centralized logger
+   - Clean up components to better align with SRP

 4. **Performance and Monitoring**
    - Integrate OpenTelemetry for comprehensive application monitoring